Stan. S. Katz

 Print and Kindle Edition

-Our times need inspiring role models in the art of peaceful and respectful international diplomacy – It would improve international relations in Asia to recognize Prince Tokugawa’s major humanitarian achievements as President of the Red Cross Society of Japan, promoting the creation of demilitarized safe zones in China in 1934.
-These havens protected the lives of hundreds of thousands of Chinese civilians during the years leading up to and during WWII.
+Our times need inspiring role models in the art of peaceful and respectful international diplomacy – It would improve international relations in Asia to recognize Prince Tokugawa’s major humanitarian achievements as President of the Red Cross Society of Japan, promoting the creation of demilitarized safe zones in China.
+These havens helped protect the lives of hundreds of thousands of Chinese civilians during the years leading up to and during WWII.
 They also served as refuge for tens of thousands of European Jews fleeing the Holocaust.

 During 1921-1922, Prince Tokugawa headed the Japanese Delegation to the Washington Naval Arms Limitation Conference, hoping to maintain peace.

-And in his efforts to combat racism, during the 1920s and ’30s, Prince Tokugawa incorporated Lincoln Essay Contests into all Japan’s public schools and universities.
-Giving awards to those students who wrote the best essays honoring the anti-racist/humanitarian values of Abraham Lincoln.
+To combat racism, during the 1920s and ’30s, Prince Tokugawa incorporated Lincoln Essay Contests into all Japan’s public schools and universities.
+Giving awards to students who wrote the best essays honoring the humanitarian principles of Abraham Lincoln.

-And on a poetic note: Prince Tokugawa took a guiding role in 1912 Japanese gifting of Cherry Trees to Washington, D.C. evolving into the National Cherry Blossom Festival, our capital’s largest annual international goodwill celebration.
-His role in this important cultural achievement has also surprisingly not yet been recognized.
+Prince Tokugawa took a guiding role in 1912 Japanese gifting of Cherry Trees to Washington, D.C. evolving into the National Cherry Blossom Festival, Our capital’s largest annual international goodwill celebration.
+This achievement has also surprisingly not yet been recognized.

-Perhaps the timing is right to bring deserved international attention to these inspiring humanitarian statesmen: Prince Tokugawa and Takashi Komatsu.
+The timing is right to bring deserved international attention to these outstanding statesmen: Prince Tokugawa and Takashi Komatsu.

 Reader Praise for: